Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Links include:-
 * links to pages within the website (Home, Events, Juniors, Gallery)
 * links to social media, opening into a separate window
-* link to weather page, opening into a separate window
+* links to external websites opening into a blank page (sites for coaching, membership secretary, venue hire and County League)
-* links to external websites opening into a blank page (sites for coaching, membership secretary and venue hire) These all function correctly
+These all function correctly.
 ### Sign-up forms
 Forms should do the following:-
 * Error message comes back if fields are left empty in the form and submitted.